hashicorp/vscode-terraform/README.md

 In addition, this new version brings the syntax highlighting up to date with all HCL2 features, as needed for Terraform 0.12 and above.

+**Configuration Changes** Please note that in 2.x, the configuration differs from 1.4.0, see [Known Issues](#known-issues) for more information.

+See the [CHANGELOG](https://github.com/hashicorp/vscode-terraform/blob/main/CHANGELOG.md) for more detailed release notes.

+## Known Issues

+- Completion inside incomplete blocks, such as `resource "here` (without the closing quote and braces) is not supported.
+You can complete the 1st level blocks though and that will automatically trigger subsequent completion for e.g. resource types.
+See [relevant issue](https://github.com/hashicorp/terraform-ls/issues/57) for more.
+- A number of different folder configurations (specifically when your root module is not a parent to any submodules) are not yet supported. ([info](https://github.com/hashicorp/terraform-ls/issues/32#issuecomment-649707345))

+### Terraform 0.11

+If you are using a Terraform version prior to 0.12.0, you can install the pre-transfer version of this extension manually by [following the instructions in the wiki](https://github.com/hashicorp/vscode-terraform/wiki/Install-a-Pre-transfer-Version).

+### Configuration Changes

-**Configuration Changes** Please note that in 2.x, the configuration differs from 1.4.0, if you are having issues with the Language Server starting, you can reset the configuration to the following:
+The configuration has changed in v2.X o from 1.4.0.
+If you are having issues with the Language Server starting, you can reset the configuration to the following:

 ```json
 {